Your Guide to Medicare Supplement Eligibility

 Medigap Eligibility Under Age 65

-The reason for the lack of choice is because Medicare beneficiaries who are younger than 65 are on Medicare because of a disability.
+The reason for the lack of choice is that Medicare beneficiaries who are younger than 65 are on Medicare because of a disability.
 This means that they have higher healthcare costs and are at a higher risk for claims.
-This also means that the premiums for Plan A are double or triple the amount that someone over 65 would pay.
+This also means that the monthly premiums for Plan A are double or triple the amount that someone over 65 would pay.
 (This is not the case in every state.)

 Individuals who hold a Medigap policy under 65 will have the opportunity to choose a new plan when they turn 65.
 At this time, they will still have guaranteed issue rights.